syguo96/starter-hugo-academic/content/authors/admin/_index.md

 from Causal de Finetti (NeurIPS 2022) to _Do_ Finetti (Under review), from _out-of-distribution_ to _out-of-variable_ (ICLR 2023).

 The quest to understand _why machines learn_ relies on the fundamental assumption that train and test data come from i.i.d. data. **BUT** animals including humans do not perform data shuffling in our life experiences of absorbing information flows.
 We learn in non-linear, complex, dependent ways.
-And the quest to understand learning in non-i.i.d. setting has just begun: exchangeable and out-of-variable data offers a realistic and doable next step.
+And the quest to understand learning in non-i.i.d. setting has just begun: exchangeable data offers a realistic and doable next step.

 Previously I was supervised by [Ricardo Silva](https://www.homepages.ucl.ac.uk/~ucgtrbd/) at UCL on causality and fairness and was supervised by [Richard Samworth](https://www.statslab.cam.ac.uk/~rjs57/) during my undergraduate time working on variable selection in high-dimensional statistical inference.
 {style="text-align: justify;"}